MARSTONS MILLS RIVER STREAMFLOW MONITORING

 BCWC is working with the U.S. EPA Office of Research and Development is performing an invertebrate stable isotope analysis four times a year to identify sources of nitrogen.

 BCWC collects data weekly at ten stations along the river, starting at the bogs and ending at Warren’s Cove.
 The station closest to the river’s headwaters is located just below the cranberry bogs.
 This site gives us a good indication of how much nitrogen is being contributed directly from the bogs into the river.
 Other key sampling sites include one at the flume to measure flow and nitrogen coming out of Middle Pond, one at River Road to measure the effects of stormwater runoff, and three at the mouth of the river where it empties into Warren’s Cove.

 An AA current meter is used to measure the velocity of the river, which is needed to determine the load of nitrogen moving through the system each day.
 Two separate USGS-standard methods are used to collect this data - the six-tenths depth method and the two-point method.
 The six-tenths depth method is used at sites with water depths below 2.5 feet, while the two-point method is used at sites with water depths of 2.5 feet or deeper.
 The meter is placed at designated depth intervals at the sampling sites to measure the velocity.
 In addition, two water samples are collected at each site for nitrogen and TKN analysis.

 Marstons Mills River Streamflow Monitoring began in the summer of 2016 with three stations around Mill Pond.
 In the summer of 2017, we expanded our sampling efforts to encompass the entirety of the Marstons Mills River, beginning at the bogs and ending at Warren’s Cove.
-Over the past two years, sampling has occurred weekly regardless of weather.
+Sampling has occurred weekly regardless of weather.
 SMAST began sampling the bogs weekly in the summer of 2018.